-And the celerity from the earlier, earliest value, you can because the water depth is known, so you can from this relationship you can get the wave length and the celerity is 1 by t as we have seen earlier.
-Now we have the wavelength and you can calculate the other parameters and this is the, these is all this parameters are needed in order to evaluate the factor n which can also be taken from the tables directly, from the wave tables.
-Once this is known, you know what is the relationship that is since the bottom depths are parallel to each other, we are now considering the only the phenomena of shoaling.
-So the less of a botheration, straight away use this equation which we have already proved by equating the power in the deep water to the power in the shallow waters.
-So from this, you get the ratio, the value for the ratio of H and deep water wave height is that clear.

-So here it is 0.98, so therefore, the wave height in a water depth of 10 meters is now working out to 4.91 meters.
-What was the deep water wave height, 5 meters.
-Now this is what you get for this kind of a wave period and this kind of assumption of parallel water depth contours.
+And, celerity from the earlier, earlier value, you can, because the water depth is known, so, you can, from this relationship, you can get the wavelength and the wave celerity is L by t, as we have seen earlier.
+Now, we have the wavelength, and you can calculate the other parameters, and also the, this is the, all these parameters are needed in order to evaluate the factor n, which can also be taken from the tables directly, from the wave tables.
+Once this is known, you know what is the relationship; that is, since the bottom depths are parallel to each other, we are now considering the, only the phenomena of shoaling.
+So, less the, less of a botheration; straight away use this equation, which we have already proved, by equating the power in the deep waters to the power in the shallow waters.
+So, from this, you get the ratio, the value for the ratio of H and deep water wave height; is that clear?
+So, here it is 0.98.
+So, therefore, the wave height in a water depth of 10 meters, is now working out to 4.91.
+What are the deep water wave height?
+5 meters.
+Now, this is what you get for this kind of a wave period, and this kind of assumption of parallel water depth points.